PritamChakrabortyShuvo/Shell-Scripting/01-Shell_Scripting_Theoritical_Concepts.md

 ```
 ## Key Notes :
 - **Compound Assignment** : Operations like **`+=`**, **`-=`**, **`*=`**, **`/=`**, **`%=`** modify the variable directly.
+# Functions
+Functions allow us to group commands together for reuse in a script.
+This helps to organize the code & avoid redundancy.